Milton to Halswell 66kV underground power cable

 Where we're working

-We’re starting construction at the Milton Substation on Milton Street.
-We’re expecting to complete installing the cable ducts by the end of this year along the 5.6km cable route.
-We’ll be working in nine stages or work areas - see map below.
+We've completed work to install cable ducts along Milton Street and Frankleigh Street.
+We’re expecting to finish installing the remaining cable ducts by the end of this year along the 5.6km cable route.
+We’ll be working in stages - see map below.
 We’ll let communities know when we’re going to be working in their areas.

 Installing the new power cable